OceanDynamicsUConn/GroupManual/README.md

 If a group member engages in harassing behavior, Rocha and UConn may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please immediately contact Rocha or UConn's [Office of Institution Equity](https://equity.uconn.edu/discrimination/).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Anyone violating these rules may be temporarily suspended or permanently expelled from the group at Rocha's discretion.